Tampa Suspends Sale Of Alcohol At Three Local Bars

 Two other businesses discussed on Monday, The Ritz and King Corona Cigars Bar, were not given suspensions because Grimes says their violations were less serious.

-Currently there are no other alcohol suspension hearings scheduled.MORE NEWS: Stimulus Check Update: When Might Your $1,400 Economic Relief Payment Arrive?
+Currently there are no other alcohol suspension hearings scheduled.MORE NEWS: Tampa Community Mourns Loss Of Fallen Tampa Police Officer